10 Best Things To Do In Grindelwald—Is It Worth Visiting?

 It has very high ratings in Google Maps (4.5 out of 5) for having a nice view and more than adequate facilities (tables, benches, cooking range, fridge, pot wash, clean and maintained toilet and showers).
 You can also ask for an electricity supply if you need to charge your phones or switch on lights.

-It may look secluded from town, but don’t worry, the site is serviced by a bus.
-Most importantly, as soon as you check in, you will be given free bus tickets to the town!
+It may look secluded from town, but don’t worry, the site is serviced by bus.
+Most importantly, as soon as you check-in, you will be given free bus tickets to the town!